ballerina-platform/ballerina-distribution/examples/task-frequency-job-execution/task_frequency_job_execution.md

 # Schedule job recurrence by frequency

-The `task` library provides API to schedule Ballerina jobs periodically.
+The `task` library provides an API to schedule Ballerina jobs periodically.

 For more information on the underlying module, see the [Task module](https://docs.central.ballerina.io/ballerina/task/latest/).